OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 Defence Class (a.k.a.
 Defense) and Difficulty Class (a.k.a.
 Difficulty) are synonymous; both provide the required target number for all action checks.
 Determining DC, however, starts by asking, "Is the action opposed or unopposed?"

 ***Opposed Action Checks.*** Refers to actions that directly conflict with an opposing character's action, like a contest.
 For example, a character attacks while an opposed character defends; thus, the target number for the action check is provided by the defense class of the opponent.
-In another example, a character hides while an opposed character searches; thus, the target number for the action check is provided by an opposed check rolled by the gamemaster; this would be reminiscent of a difficulty class.
+In another example, a character hides while an opposed character searches; thus, the target number for the action check is provided by an opposed check rolled by the gamemaster.
+These two examples best represent opposed DC.

 > DC = Defense Class or an Opposed Action Check rolled by the gamemaster.